Glossary

 ERDF co-financing

-The programme financial support provided to the project from ERDF.
-Combined with contribution it forms the total project budget.
+The financial support the programme grants to a project.
+Combined with other financial contributions, it makes up the total project budget.

 European Commission (EC)